MSMALG/RPS-Python-Arduino/Instructions.md

 Create the SVM model by running the `svm.py` script.
 This will generate the model and scaler files needed for the game.

 ### IV.
 Game flow
 After completing the previous steps, you’re ready to play the game.
-If you’ve connected the servos and LEDs to an Arduino, run the FullGame.py file.
+If you’ve connected the servos and LEDs to an Arduino, run `FullGame.py` file.
 If you’re not using Arduino, comment out or remove the following lines:

 Line 11: arduino = serial.Serial(port='COM3', baudrate=115200),